 For instance, if less than 40% rooms are booked, then your prices are lowered to attract more bookings.
 And, if the occupancy level is more than 80%, your rates will be inflated so that you get more revenue.

 In short, yield management works on the supply and demand ratio on the basis of which your inventory management system lets you derive the Best Available Retail Rate (BAR) for selling the correct room at the right price.

 Solution: Employing a competition monitoring tool aids you in managing a competitive tariff based on market rate.
-You get access to doubtless insights on competitor tariff and rate forecasts for your hotel rooms all the year-round, giving you the opportunity to earn the highest profit from your hotel business.
+You get access to various insights on competitor tariff all the year-round, giving you the opportunity to earn good profit.

-Not taking decisions based on reports or not analyzing the OTA performance, is one of the biggest flaw done on the part of the hoteliers.
+Not analyzing the OTA performance is one of the biggest flaw done on the part of the hoteliers.
 Decisions based on gut feelings may go wrong many times, so you need to avoid such instances.

-Solution: Reports in channel manager’s extranet plays a huge role in defining or shaping up your business decisions on selecting OTAs.
+Solution: Reports in channel manager play a huge role in defining your business decisions.
 They are data-based, giving you accurate statistics reports on bookings coming from various channels.
-Average revenue for a period i.e. monthly and yearly reports give you insights on deriving on taking business developing decisions.
+Average revenue for a period i.e. monthly and yearly reports give you insights for taking business developing decisions.
 Even you can decide on which promotions, rate types, room types, work best for your hotel.

-With above-mentioned mistakes that you or your fellow hoteliers might be making, we’re sure that now you’ll be able to apply these strategies while devising a distribution strategy.
+We’re sure that now you’ll be able to apply these strategies while devising a distribution strategy and avoid the mistakes.

 A hotel channel manager here, can work as the apt solution to avoid these mistakes and master the art of inventory distribution.
-As you explore the reasons to invest in a channel manager, do give it a thought and determine what mistakes you’re making for your hotel business.
+Do give it a thought and determine what mistakes you’re making for your hotel business.